ratt-ru/solarkat/README.md

     adsurl = {https://ui.adsabs.harvard.edu/abs/2024ascl.soft01013S}
     }
 ```
-Thank you for considering our request.
+Thank you very much for considering our request.

 ## Note

-This package is in public Beta stage.
+This package is in the public Beta stage.
 SolarKAT is feature-complete, has undergone testing on multiple datasets, and is suitable for broader use.
-While efforts have been made to ensure stability, there may still be some undiscovered issues.
+While efforts have been made to ensure stability, there may still be some issues that need to be addressed.
 Users are encouraged to use it, provide feedback, and report any issues on the project's GitHub page (https://github.com/ratt-ru/solarkat).